 Oral and maxillofacial surgeons complete years of specialized training and education to understand the function and aesthetics of the face.
 Injury to the teeth, jaw bone, or face requires the experienced hand of an oral surgeon.

 Facial trauma injuries can vary in severity and location.
 The most common facial trauma injuries include

 - Cuts inside the mouth

 - Teeth that are broken or knocked out

 - Broken facial bones

 We know that facial trauma injuries happen when least expected.
-If you or your child has experienced an injury to the oral and maxillofacial area, Dr. Boynton at Napa Sonoma Oral Surgery & Dental Implants will make every effort to see you as soon as possible.
+If you or your child has experienced an injury to the oral and maxillofacial area, Drs.
+Boynton and McMahon at Napa Sonoma Oral Surgery & Dental Implants will make every effort to see you as soon as possible.
 However, please go to the nearest emergency room if a facial trauma injury occurs after hours or is extensive.
 An oral and maxillofacial surgeon on call will treat you.